The Benefits of Triphala

 For more information and links to articles on modern research, you can find multiple resources online.
 Two such sources include:

 Triphala is a natural detoxifying formula.
 As part of the cleansing process, it is not uncommon for toxins to be released from the deeper tissues and enter the bloodstream on their way to being ushered out of the body.
 When many toxins are released at once it can prompt a “healing crisis.”
 For some people, this can manifest as a headache, a rash, or nausea, in addition to gas, upset stomach, and diarrhea.

 Since triphala supports healthy elimination, it is not uncommon to experience looser motions than usual.
 All of these reactions can be byproducts of cleansing.
 If your cleansing experience becomes too intense, you can stop taking triphala until the symptoms subside and restart using less, or simply reduce the amount you are ingesting.
 If the symptoms recur, it is best to stop use and consult a practitioner.

-When choosing a supplier of triphala there are a variety of questions to consider relating to quality of the herbs, the values of the company and the price you pay.
+When choosing a supplier of triphala, there are a variety of questions to consider relating to the quality of the herbs, the values of the company, and the price you pay.

 Is the supplier able to trace the herbs back to the field they were grown in?

 Traceability of the herbs from field to shelf allows the supplier to know where and how the herbs were grown and when they were harvested.

 Location does play a role in quality.
 Like the grapes in wine, herbs tend to vary in quality and taste depending on the conditions they are grown in.
 Banyan sources our triphala ingredients from areas where the fruit trees thrive naturally.